 Detention Stats

-• 566 children are detained on Christmas Island and Cocos Island.
+• 144 of these children are detained on Christmas Island

-The statistics do not give a breakdown of how many children are unaccompanied and how many are with adult family members.
-We continue to ask for this and for along with a breakdown of numbers in each mainland detention facility.
-Instead 'mainland APODs' are grouped together, currently 811 children are held in these locations.
+The statistics do not give a breakdown of how many children are unaccompanied vs how many are with adult family members.
+We continue to ask the Department and Government for this as well as a breakdown of numbers in each mainland detention facility.
+Instead 'mainland APODs' (alternative places of detention) are grouped together, currently 338 children are held in mainland APODs.
+The APOD facilities at Leonora (WA) and Port Augusta (SA) and the Darwin Airport Lodge (DAL) are now closed, this means the vast majority of children in these facilities are in two prison like facilities in Darwin, a fairly high number in Melbourne and some in Adelaide at the Inverbrackie facility which is set to close by end of 2014 (and is recognised as the most physically humane environment amidst an inhumane system).

 This map shows where Australia's detention centres are located.
-Figures in the map are based on those released by DIAC, therefore accurate as of 30 April 2013.
+Figures in the map are based on those released by DIBP, therefore accurate as of 30 September 2014.
 Here is an explanation of the different forms of detention and why we state there is nothing 'alternate' about a so called 'alternative place of detention'.

 Incidents in detention are logged by the private company, Serco who manage the facilities.
 This comprehensive website charts 'incidents' by date, by facility, by type.
-Have a read, you'll be shocked as to what happens in these facilities on a daily basis.
+A day-to-day insight in to what happens in our detention facilities.

 Reports and Analysis